Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/wholesale_calculation/given_extra_fees_or_subscriptions_are_added/readme.md

-# When Extra Fees or Subscriptions Are Added
+# Given Extra Fees or Subscriptions Are Added

 This is a simple check of adding 10 extra fees and subscriptions to an MP in a calculation period.

 ## Coverage

-- Period is 2 days
-- 1 fee and 1 subscription
+ - Extra fees are added to MP in calculation period
-- 10 extra fees/subscriptions are added on day 2 to an MP
+ - Extra subscriptions are added to MP in calculation period